ansys/pyansys-geometry/doc/source/user_guide/index.rst

 PyGeometry is a Python wrapper for the Ansys Geometry Service.
 The key features of PyGeometry are:

-* Ability to use the library along side other Python libraries
+* Ability to use the library alongside other Python libraries
 * Fluent based API for clean and easy coding experience
 * Built-in examples